P-A-R-U-S/Go-Job-Worker-Service/docs/RFD-JobWorkerService.md

 In the case that the job has completed, the command will print the output and then exit.

+> [!IMPORTANT]
+> Client should notify server side when client/cli has stop processing stream or cli is terminating by any reason.
+> Unexpected termination should be done by handling [SIGTERM](https://www.gnu.org/software/libc/manual/html_node/Termination-Signals.html)
+> signal and notify server side via [context with cancellation](https://pkg.go.dev/context#WithCancel)
+>
+>
 #### Stopping a job

 ```text